Creating and Editing Histograms

 In order to edit an existing histogram chart sheet or plot item, use the following steps:

-3. In the Histogram dialog, modify the required parameters in the various tabs, click OK.
+On the Histogram screen, modify the required parameters in the various tabs, click OK.